 Baking the biscotti logs

-Bake for 25-30 minutes in a preheated oven until the tops are golden brown and firm to the touch.
+Bake for 25-30 minutes in a preheated oven until the tops are golden brown and firm.

-Allow cooling on the baking sheet for at least 15 minutes before transferring to a rack to completely cool down.
+Allow cooling on the baking sheet for at least 15 minutes before transferring it to a cooling rack to completely cool down to room temperature.

 How to slice